Frequently Asked Questions (FAQ)

 Q: Who can deploy MulteFire small cells?

 Small cells that are based on MulteFire technology are expected to operate solely in unlicensed or shared spectrum bands, and therefore anyone can deploy MulteFire small cells—the technology is suitable for both end-user and provider deployments—similar to Wi-Fi.
 MulteFire, similar to Wi-Fi, also provides scalable deployment models.

 Q: How will MulteFire become an industry-wide standard technology?

 The MulteFire Alliance is working to produce fundamental industry-wide specifications based on LTE technology in unlicensed bands.
-MulteFire is based on the LTE 3GPP standard and will evolve with the standard.
+MulteFire 1.0 is based on the LTE 3GPP standard and will evolve with the standard.
 The MulteFire Alliance announced its formation in December 2015 and issued a call for global industry participation through voluntary membership.
 The purpose of the MulteFire alliance is to support the common interests of members, developers and users in the application of LTE and next generation mobile cellular technology in configurations that use only unlicensed or shared radio spectrum.
-The MulteFire Alliance published its Release 1.0 specification in January 2017.
+The MulteFire Alliance published its Release 1.0 specification in January 2017 and plans to publish the 1.1 specification in January 2019.

 Q: Does MulteFire benefit Mobile Network Operators?